spectrocloud/librarium/content/docs/04.6-vm-management/15-vm-roles-permissions.md

 You can configure namespaces and RBAC from within a cluster or from a Palette workspace that contains a cluster group.
 In a cluster group all RoleBindings must occur at the namespace level.
 For details, review the [Cluster RBAC](/clusters/cluster-management/cluster-rbac/) and [workspace RBAC](/workspace/#rolebasedaccesscontrol(rbac)) guides.

 Palette leverages Regex Pattern matching so you can select multiple namespaces to apply role bindings.
-Check out [Regex for Namespaces](/workspace/workload-features) to learn more.
+To learn more, checkout [Regex for Namespaces](/workspace/workload-features).

 <br />